Common Technical Document

-The Common Technical Document (CTD) is a set of specifications for an application dossier for the registration of Medicines and designed to be used across Europe, Japan and the United States and beyond.
+The Common Technical Document (CTD) is a set of specifications for an application dossier for the registration of medicine, designed for use across Europe, Japan, the United States, and beyond.

-Synopsis
+Major Synopsis

 The CTD is an internationally agreed format for the preparation of applications regarding new drugs intended to be submitted to regional regulatory authorities in participating countries.
-It was developed by the European Medicines Agency (EMA, Europe), the Food and Drug Administration (FDA, US) and the Ministry of Health, Labour and Welfare (Japan) starting at the World Health Organization International Conference of Drug Regulatory Authorities (ICDRA) at Paris in 1989.
+It was developed by the European Medicines Agency (EMA, Europe), the Food and Drug Administration (USA) and the Ministry of Health, Labour and Welfare (Japan) starting at World Health Organization International Conference of Drug Regulatory Authorities (ICDRA) at Paris in 1989.

 The CTD is maintained by the International Council on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH).

 After the United States, European Union and Japan, the CTD was adopted by several other countries including Canada and Switzerland.

-The Paper CTD is destined to be replaced by its electronic counterpart, the eCTD.
+Paper CTDs are destined for replacement by their electronic counterparts, the eCTDs.

-Document contents
+Contents

 The Common Technical Document is divided into five modules: